What is World Antibiotics Awareness Week?

 Why World Antibiotic Awareness Week is Important

-It's a reminder that we're partners with our medical professionals
+It reminds us that we're partners with our medical professionals

 With the World Health Organization focusing this year on antibiotic resistance, it's the perfect time to educate ourselves on this topic.
 If this week happens to coincide with a trip to your doctor, and your doctor prescribes an antibiotic, ask him or her about the medication: why is that particular antibiotic appropriate for your particular illness?
 What results can you expect, and how long will that take?

-It's an opportunity to brush up on antibiotic basics
+It encourages us to brush up on antibiotic basics